hyperledger/iroha/cli/README.md

 # Iroha CLI

-The binary `iroha` crate contains the Iroha peer binary.
+The `irohad` crate contains the Iroha server binary.
 The binary is used to instantiate a peer and bootstrap an Iroha-based network.
 The capabilities of the network are determined by the feature flags used to compile the binary.

-The `iroha` crate contains the Iroha peer binary, which is used to instantiate a peer and bootstrap an Iroha-based network.
-The capabilities of the network are determined by the feature flags used to compile said binary.

 ## Build